So you want to add Google Analytics stats dashboard inside your WordPress site? Keep reading this article if you are interested in it.

-Once you got started a blog, you might want to consider adding Google Analytics tracking to it.
+Once you have started a blog, you might want to consider adding Google Analytics tracking to it.
 It will help us to identify the behavior of our website visitors.
 There are mainly two methods are available for adding Google Analytics tracking.

-- By manually Adding Tracking Code.
+- By manually adding tracking code

 The simplest method ever!